Te Rewa Rewa Bridge

 Te Rewa Rewa Bridge is a pedestrian and cycleway bridge across the Waiwhakaiho River at New Plymouth in New Zealand.
 Its spectacular shape and setting make it a popular landmark.

 Location and history

 The bridge is part of the northern extension to the Coastal Walkway, connecting New Plymouth with Bell Block.
 The extension was made possible by a special agreement between Ngāti Tawhirikura hapū and the New Plymouth District Council.
 A historic pā is located on the north river bank and this was the site of a battle during the Musket Wars; the site is a burial ground (Rewa Rewa).
 The bridge is located in a semi-rural area.

 Design and construction

-The bridge was commissioned by New Plymouth District Council and designed and constructed by a consortium of Whitaker Civil Engineering, Novare Design Ltd, Apex Consultants Ltd (now Spiire) and Fitzroy Engineering.
+The bridge was commissioned by New Plymouth District Council and designed and constructed by a consortium of Whitaker Civil Engineering, Novare Design Ltd, Apex Consultants Ltd (now Spiire) and Fitzroy Engineering (now DIALOG Fitzroy).
 The bridge was funded by New Plymouth District Council and the Whitaker family.